Privacy & Complaints Policy

 If you believe that your privacy has been infringed or a breach of the Australian Privacy Principles has occurred, you are entitled to complain.
 All complaints should initially be in writing and directed to our Complaints Officer.
 We will respond to your complaint as soon as possible, within 30 working days.
 When this is not possible we will contact you to provide an estimate of how long it will take to handle the complaint.

-Complaints that relate to the provision of access to your information or a request to correct credit-related personal information has not occurred, you may complain directly to CIO or to the Privacy Commissioner without first complaining to us.
+Complaints that relate to the provision of access to your information or a request to correct credit-related personal information has not occurred, you may complain directly to AFCA or to the Privacy Commissioner without first complaining to us.

 We are unable to deal with anonymous complaints.
 This is because we are unable to investigate and follow-up such matters unless we know your name.
 In the event however, that an anonymous complaint is received we will note the issues raised and, where necessary, try and resolve them appropriately.